Criminal Justice Overview

 Course ID Course Name Credits CJ115 Drugs and Crime 3 CJ205 Juvenile Justice 3 CJ370 Rules of Evidence 3 CJ435 Emergency Planning 3 CJ461 Media Relations for Law Enforcement 3 CJ480 Probation and Parole 3 Various Electives 18

-Course ID Course Name Credits ACC160 Principles of Accounting I 3 ACC161 Principles of Accounting I 3 BUS121 Introduction to Business 3 CJ115 Drugs and Crime 3 CJ140 Research Methods 3 CJ205 Juvenile Justice 3 CJ240 Intelligence 3 CJ245 Multi-Cultural Communication for Law Enforcement 3 CJ290 Externship-CJ III 3 CJ291 Externship-CJ II 2 CJ292 Externship-CJ I-a 1 CJ305 Victimology 3 CJ310 Digital Forensic Analysis 3 CJ320 Human Trafficking and Domestic Violence 3 CJ325 CJ Special Populations 3 CJ361 Law Enforcement Management 3 CJ370 Rules of Evidence 3 CJ390 Crime Mapping 3 CJ400 Fraud Examinations 3 CJ410 CJ Capstone Project 3 CJ416 Domestic Terrorism 3 CJ461 Media Relations for Law Enforcement 3 CJ480 Probation and Parole 3 CJ481 Case Management for Criminal Justice Professionals 3 CJ485 Homeland Security 3 CJ490 Externship-CJ Sr. III 3 EET350 Overview of Electronic Security Devices 3
+Course ID Course Name Credits ACC160 Principles of Accounting I 3 ACC161 Principles of Accounting I 3 BUS121 Introduction to Business 3 CJ115 Drugs and Crime 3 CJ140 Research Methods 3 CJ205 Juvenile Justice 3 CJ240 Intelligence 3 CJ245 Multi-Cultural Communication for Law Enforcement 3 CJ290 Externship-CJ III 3 CJ291 Externship-CJ II 2 CJ292 Externship-CJ I-a 1 CJ305 Victimology 3 CJ310 Digital Forensic Analysis 3 CJ320 Human Trafficking and Domestic Violence 3 CJ361 Law Enforcement Management 3 CJ370 Rules of Evidence 3 CJ390 Crime Mapping 3 CJ400 Fraud Examinations 3 CJ410 CJ Capstone Project 3 CJ416 Domestic Terrorism 3 CJ461 Media Relations for Law Enforcement 3 CJ480 Probation and Parole 3 CJ481 Case Management for Criminal Justice Professionals 3 CJ485 Homeland Security 3 CJ490 Externship-CJ Sr. III 3 EET350 Overview of Electronic Security Devices 3

 - Program Description

 ECPI University builds all of its programs around one guiding principle: LEARN BY DOING.
 That’s especially important for those studying Criminal Justice because knowing what to do in critical situations can literally save a life.
 ECPI’s Criminal Justice program focuses on real-world application of criminological principles.
 This program can prepare graduates to play a vital role in the investigation and prosecution of criminals in both the physical world and cyberspace.
-Students can develop knowledge and skills in such areas as:
+Students are expected develop knowledge and skills in such areas as: